Lebesgue spectrum of countable multiplicity for conservative flows on the torus: Introduction

-However not much was known, beyond weak mixing or mixing features, about the spectral properties of multi-valued Hamiltonian flows on surfaces.
-The nature of the spectrum, be its multiplicity or its maximal spectral measure, remained quite obscure.
-The question of whether these flows may have an absolutely continuous spectrum was often raised (see for example the related discussion in \cite{LemEnc} or \cite{DF}) in connection with the question whether there exist flows with simple Lebesgue spectrum.
-This is the flow version of the famous Banach's problem on the existence of a measure preserving transformation having simple Lebesgue spectrum.
-We believe however that our examples most likely display a countable Lebesgue spectrum.
-A positive answer to Banach's problem in the flow context was given by A.~Prikhodko \cite{prikhodko}.
-However, Prikhodko's constructions are purely measurable while the examples presented in this paper include real analytic flows.

-In this paper, we will show that Kochergin flows with a sufficiently strong degenerate singularity typically have a Lebesgue maximal spectral type.
+In this paper, we will show that Kochergin flows with a single sufficiently strong degenerate singularity typically have a Lebesgue spectral type with countable multiplicity.
 We now formulate our results more precisely.
 The flows which we will consider are special flows given by a base dynamics that is an irrational rotation by $\a \in \T$, and a ceiling function $\vphi \in C^2(\T\setminus\{0\})$, $\vphi>0$, with the following properties:

 where $\eta$ is a small number, $\eta\in(0,\frac{1}{1000})$, and $+\infty> M_1,N_1,R_1>0$.
 We refer to the beginning of Section \ref{sec.decay} for an exact definition of special flows.
 We assume that $\int_{\T}\vphi(\theta) d\theta=1$.
 We let $M=\{(\theta,s)\in\T\times\R\;:\; s\leq \vphi(\theta)\}$ and denote by $\mu$ the measure equal to the restriction to $M$ of the product of the Haar measures $\lambda_\T$ on the circle $\T$ and $\lambda_\R$ on the real line~$\R$.
 This measure is the unique invariant measure for the special flow $T^t_{\alpha,\vphi}$ given by $(\alpha, \vphi)$.
 Our main result is the following.
 For $\xi>0$, we will say that $\a \in D_{\log,\xi}$ if and only if there exists a constant $C(\a)>0$ such that for any $p \in \Z, q \in \Z^*$,